Saudi regulator says to open bourse to foreigners in early 2015

 The CMA said it would publish next month draft regulations for opening the market; there would then be a 90-day consultation period on the draft.

-The statement was issued after the Saudi cabinet announced it had authorized the CMA to open the Arab World’s biggest stock market at a time which the regulator decided was appropriate.

-Reporting by Angus McDowall; Writing by Andrew Torchia; Editing by David French
+The statement was issued after the Saudi cabinet announced it had authorised the CMA to open the Arab World’s biggest stock market at a time which the regulator decided was appropriate.
+(Reporting by Angus McDowall; Writing by Andrew Torchia; Editing by David French)